paramrathour/paramrathour.github.io/About Me/index.md

             <p>This one is even recent.
 First watched during this 'corona' time.</p>
             <h3>Sports</h3>
             <p>I like playing and watching cricket and badminton.
             I started playing football in NCC sports sessions during my first year.
-I have enthusiasm for learning new sports and will try more.</p>
+I have enthusiasm for learning new games and will try more.</p>
             <p>My favourite team (of course after <b style="color:rgb(34, 85, 164);">India</b>) - <b class="noinversion" style="color:rgb(249,205,5);">CSK</b></p>
             <p>Phew!
 Lot of things to do whensoever.</p>
         </article>